quentinlecler/quentinlecler/README.md

 Full-Stack Developer with experience in **banking** and **healthcare** sectors.
 I build robust, scalable applications from database design to UI/UX implementation.

-- Currently developing **DoctiPro**, a healthcare management platform for medical professionals
+- Currently developing **Doctipro**, a healthcare management platform for medical professionals
 - Previously worked on credit/mortgage applications in the banking sector
 - Passionate about clean architecture and efficient solutions